-Dr. Yuriy May, voted Hartford’s Top Holistic Dentist, uses several dental material tests to ensure that the dental materials selected for his patients are biocomptatible with their unique biochemistry, avoiding unnecessary negative reactions.
-The purpose of biocompatibility testing prior to dental treatment is to select those materials that pose the least amount of stress on the immune system and will form optimal integration with the body for the lifetime of the restoration.
+Dr. Yuriy May, a leading biological and holistic dentist, uses several dental material tests to ensure that the dental materials selected for his patients are biocompatible with their unique biochemistry, making every attempt to avoid unnecessary negative reactions.
+The purpose of biocompatibility testing before dental treatment is to select those materials that pose the least amount of stress on the immune system and will form optimal integration with the body for the lifetime of the restoration.

 Biocompatible Dental Materials

-In dentistry today, there are over 2,000 dental materials in use across 16,000+ branded dental products and knowing how each material reacts within a patient’s body is paramount to maintaining optimal health, ensuring longevity of dental restorations and reducing adverse reactions.
-The use of different metals, compounds, chemicals, and products in dentistry can pose a serious and severe immune system challenge to patients that are reactive to them.
+In dentistry today, over 2,000 dental materials are used across 16,000+ branded dental products.
+Knowing how each material reacts within a patient’s body is paramount to maintaining optimal health, ensuring longevity of dental restorations, and reducing adverse reactions.
+Using different metals, compounds, chemicals, and products in dentistry can pose a severe immune system challenge to patients who are reactive to them.
 Because each individual possesses a unique biochemistry, no single dental material is suited for every single patient as these materials interact differently with every individual.
-For some, certain substances (and their corrosion byproducts) can have toxic and hazardous effects, and often result in serious health problems.
-Unlike food allergies, which are relatively short-lived and eventually can be eliminated through avoidance, dental materials are in your tissues for years and decades, 24 hours a day, 7 days a week.
+For some, certain substances (and their corrosion byproducts) can have toxic and hazardous effects and often result in serious health problems.
+Unlike food allergies, which are relatively short-lived and eventually can be eliminated through avoidance, dental materials are in your tissues for years and decades, 24 hours a day, seven days a week.

 Who Should Get Tested?

 Dental material testing is especially important for persons with existing allergies and autoimmune conditions, as well as those individuals that have more sensitive and stressed immune systems.
 Research has shown time and time again that placing one or more reactive dental materials in the mouth will burden the immune system even more, perpetuating and exacerbating the process of systemic inflammation, disease and deteriorating health.